oracle-livelabs/database/db-23ai-fundamentals/new-schema-level-privileges/new-schema-level-privileges-15.md

     ![tables created](images/d.png " ")

 ## Task 3: Apply Schema-Level Privileges
 1. Now, we will grant schema-level privileges.
-Instead of granting access to individual tables, we will allow the `hr_user` to access all current and future tables within the `hr_user` schema.
-Both `it_manager` and  `it_user` will have access to the `employee` and `departments` tables, but no access to the `salaries` table.
+Instead of granting access to individual tables, we will allow the `hr_user` to access all current and future tables within the `hr_user` schema. `it_user` will have access to the `employee` and `departments` tables, but no access to the `salaries` table.

     ```
     <copy>
-    -- Grant schema-level privileges to HR, IT, and IT Manager roles
+    -- Grant schema-level privileges to HR user
     GRANT SELECT ANY TABLE ON SCHEMA hr_user TO hr_user;

-    -- IT user and It manager can access to employees and departments but not salaries
+    -- IT user can access to employees and departments but not salaries
     GRANT SELECT ON hr_user.employees TO it_user;
     GRANT SELECT ON hr_user.departments TO it_user;
-    GRANT SELECT ON hr_user.employees TO it_manager;
-    GRANT SELECT ON hr_user.departments TO it_manager;
     </copy>
     ```